protocolguild/documentation/docs/6-operating-guidelines.md

 Discussion should be open for at least one week to give members time to review and discuss.
 This can be with reacts on the proposal 👍 / 👎 or written thoughts on why the proposed member fits the eligibility or not.

-Once one week has passed, the PR should be merged.
+Once one week has passed, if no objections, the PR can be merged.

 ### Removing Members/adjusting weights/changing project affiliation